Advanced Sustainable Manufacturing Technologies (ASTUTE 2020+)

 ASTUTE 2020+ is designed to stimulate growth in West Wales and the Valleys by applying advanced engineering technologies to manufacturing challenges, driving cutting-edge research development and innovation.

 ASTUTE 2020+ (Advanced Sustainable Manufacturing Technologies) is a £14.7m business support operation led by Swansea University in partnership with Cardiff University, Aberystwyth University and the University of Wales Trinity Saint David.
 It supports applied industrial research, development and innovation through world-class academics and a team of highly qualified technical experts and project managers.

 Collaborating since 2010 on the ASTUTE project (2010-2015) focusing on technologies related to manufacturing, the four partners offer highly qualified project officers and renowned academic expertise.
 They enabled transformational and sustainable growth in the manufacturing industry of West Wales and the Valleys by facilitating the adoption of advanced technologies, increasing competitiveness and future proofing.

 This five-year initiative formally began in July 2015 and aims to enable the manufacturing industry (with a particular focus on SMEs) in West Wales and the Valleys to grow by adopting more advanced technologies and improved business processes, while at the same time improving its long-term environmental and social sustainability.

-The Cardiff University elements are led by Professor Rossi Setchi, Head of the Mechanics, Materials and Advanced Manufacturing team at Cardiff University School of Engineering, together with Professor Mohamed Naim, Director of CAMSAC at Cardiff Business School and Professor Ian Weeks, Head of Cardiff University School of Medicine,
+The Cardiff University elements are led by Professor Rossi Setchi, Head of the Mechanics, Materials and Advanced Manufacturing team and Director of Research at Cardiff University School of Engineering, together with Professor Mohamed Naim, Director of CAMSAC at Cardiff Business School and Professor Ian Weeks, Pro-Vice Chancellor, College of Biomedical and Life Sciences.

 - improved business and technical processes